What we do

 Careers Leaders & Teachers Conference

-This free annual one-day conference provides teachers, careers leaders and educational professionals with the latest updates across the sector.
+This free annual one-day conference provides teachers, careers leaders and educational professional with the latest updates across the sector.

-Save the date!
-This year's conference will take place on Wednesday 15 May at Talbot Campus.
-Bookings will open in October.
+This year's conference will take place on Wednesday 15 May 2024 at Talbot Campus.